WingZLeung/TTDS/README.md

 cd TTDS/dataset_3
 TTDS.py TORGO_dir --output_dir OUTPUT_DIR
 ```
-TORGO_dir is where TORGO is saved, and if it doesn't exist TORGO will be downloaded and extracted.
+TORGO_dir is where TORGO is saved, and if it doesn't exist TORGO will be downloaded and extracted here.
 All output .csv and .txt files, and the Grad-TTS model and synthesised samples will be saved to OUTPUT_DIR.

 If you would like to only download and pre-process the TORGO for other uses:
 ```